wetryingtodorock/getblock-docs/en/rpc-service/arb/ws/arbitrum_net_listening.md

 ---
-title: arbitrum:net_listening \[WebSocket\] {disallowed}
+title: net_listening  {disallowed} - Arbitrum
-description: Returns true if client is actively listening for network connections.
+description: Example code for the net_listening  {disallowed} ws method. Сomplete guide on how to use net_listening  {disallowed} ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters